Managing Risks

 From alcohol misuse to workplace misconduct, these events blur the line between professional and personal life, creating potential liabilities.
 In this article, discover strategies to host safe and enjoyable workplace celebrations.
 Learn how to set clear behavioral standards, plan responsibly, and protect employees while fostering camaraderie.

-When ministry leaders receive an allegation of abuse or misconduct, or other crises occur such as an act of violence or a cybersecurity issue, it’s a huge shock.
+When leaders receive an allegation of abuse or misconduct, or other crises occur such as an act of violence or a cybersecurity issue, it’s a huge shock.
 If they are not well prepared, it’s easy to respond wrongly in ways that make the situation worse.
 Preparation will help leaders triage, act well, and keep people safe.

 Most people know that if there is an allegation of child abuse, a report to the authorities needs to be made, but may be unsure of how to do it.
 We've created a template form and some guidelines that may help.